ShettyHarshit/WordPress-NextGen/_pages/server-maintenance.md

 [av_image src='http://nextgenithub.com/wp-content/uploads/2017/07/pexels-photo-442150-1-1030x686.jpeg' attachment='445' attachment_size='large' align='center' styling='' hover='av-hover-grow' link='' target='' caption='' font_size='' appearance='' overlay_opacity='0.4' overlay_color='#000000' overlay_text_color='#ffffff' animation='no-animation' admin_preview_bg=''][/av_image]

 [av_textblock size='' font_color='' color='' av-medium-font-size='' av-small-font-size='' av-mini-font-size='' admin_preview_bg='']
-We at <strong>NG</strong> understand the necessity of keeping all your servers up and running with maximum performance.
+We at <strong>NextGen IT Hub</strong> understand the necessity of keeping all your servers up and running with maximum performance.

 Without a second thought servers are the foundation of every network.
 Server maintenance involves the process of keeping a server updated and running so that a computer network can operate smoothly.
 Server maintenance is usually a task of a network administrator and it is vital to the performance of the network.
 If server maintenance is not conducted on a computer network, regardless of whether the network is small or large, usually will not run as well as expected.

-<strong>NG</strong> has designed its server maintenance services to keep your servers up<strong> 24x7</strong> with expected performance.
+We have designed our server maintenance services to keep your servers up<strong> 24x7</strong> with expected performance.
 [/av_textblock]

 [/av_one_half][av_one_half min_height='av-equal-height-column' vertical_alignment='av-align-top' space='no_margin' margin='0px' margin_sync='true' padding='30px' padding_sync='true' border='' border_color='' radius='0px' radius_sync='true' background_color='#ffffff' src='' attachment='' attachment_size='' background_position='top left' background_repeat='no-repeat' animation='' mobile_breaking='' mobile_display='']